Dancaboosemc/Connect4/README.md

 Daniel-
 Backlogging GUI and button coding tasks, need further research into how to properply implement GUI for a web app.
 Completed 1st iteration of Design Document.
+Investigating on designing GUI using javascript/Electron Completed Mockup of GUI.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...